China to submit 'negative list' for U.S. investment treaty talks next week

 "Expectations on interest rate rises by the U.S. Federal Reserve have increased uncertainties on economic growth of emerging market economies," Wang said.

-"The security review issue is a concern of both sides.
-China also hopes the U.S. can treat Chinese enterprises equally during security reviews and prevent security reviews from becoming a barrier to cooperation between Chinese and U.S. companies."

-(Reporting by David Lawder, Michael Martina and Kevin Yao Writing by Megha Rajagopalan and Ben Blanchard; Editing by Will Waterman)
+(Reporting by David Lawder and Kevin Yao, Writing by Megha Rajagopalan; Editing by Will Waterman)

-Wall Street opened higher on Wednesday as Apple fueled a rally in technology stocks, while investors awaited the Federal Reserve's decision on interest rates.

-SAN FRANCISCO/NEW YORK Federal Reserve policymakers are putting markets on notice that the central bank's $4.5 trillion balance sheet is back on the agenda in an apparent effort to give investors time to prepare for changes rather than to signal any action is imminent.
+TOKYO Asian shares ticked up while the dollar was capped on Thursday after the U.S. Federal Reserve stuck to its mildly upbeat economic view but gave no hint of any immediate rate hike.

+NEW YORK/SAN FRANCISCO President Donald Trump's travel restrictions on people from seven countries could dampen international enrollment at U.S. colleges, at a time they have become increasingly reliant on tuition revenue from overseas students.